Regional Women’s Committee Minutes – October 30, 2017

 Kirsten motions to adopt the agenda as amended, Vicky seconds.
 All in favour.

 2. Minutes from previous meeting: Sep 11, 2017.
 Dolly requested a change from “housewarming party” to “grand-opening” be made.

 Jenn moves to accept the minutes as amended.
 Tabassom seconds.
 All in favour.

-New procedure for Minutes: Deb advised of the requirements to change the handling of the minutes in future.
-In the past, we had been doing minutes, sending them out, and approving at the next meeting, but this process takes longer than the 30-day requirement we now need to meet.
+New procedure for Minutes: Deb advised that meeting minutes should be posted within 30 days of the date of the meeting.
+In the past, we had been doing minutes, sending them out, and approving at the next meeting, but often it meant minutes not posted in the required timeframe.

 3. Old Business:

 Sisters in Spirit: Vicky attended the event.
 She said that the turn out was smaller this year than in the past.
 Deb wasn’t able to attend a lot of the Awo-Taan meetings this year, due to illness, and would like to invite someone else to participate in the meetings, along with her.
 Vicky stepped up and indicated that she would like to participate.

 PSAC Regional Office Grand-Opening: Kirsten attended along with Connie and was impressed with the beautiful space.
 They were glad that they made the drive down.
 Tabassom organized the presentation of the food, and it went very well.
 Robyn Benson was here, but due to a family commitment, Marianne Hladun was unable to join us.

 – This space is available in the evenings for us to hold meetings and Christmas parties here if we are interested.